DRACOON for Outlook version 5.5 or later

 - The dialog box for creating a file request appears.

-Click the Change button to specify a data room or folder that you want to share for uploading.
+Click the Browse button to specify a data room or folder that you want to share for uploading.

 - Select the data room or folder to be shared and click OK.